boniolp/boniolp.github.io/_pages/teaching.md

 ### Homework:

-Select one paper among those listed below:
+Select one research paper (among the list of papers below), summarize it, explain the method and the results in your own words and comment on its strengths and limitations.

 - Consistency Tradeoffs in Modern Distributed Database System. [pdf]()
 - Bigtable: A Distributed Storage System for Structured Data. [pdf]()